Being a college student is stressful enough – your finances don’t have to be!

 Email us at firstname.lastname@example.org to submit a request for a group presentation.

 CashCourse is an online money management learning tool.
 All Lehigh students are eligible to use this free resource!

-Crash Course in Credit by mint is an online learning tool that provides you with valuable information regarding credit scores.
+Crash Course in Credit by Mint.com is an online learning tool that provides you with valuable information regarding credit scores.

-On Your Own is a website that is dedicated to resources and tips for living wisely on your own.
+On Your Own is a website dedicated to resources and tips for living wisely on your own.

 TeachFinLit.org is designed for high school educators.
-This website has many great videos, books and activities on a great deal of financial wellness topics.
+This website has many great videos, books and activities on a variety of financial wellness topics.

 Mint syncs up with your actual bank account and provides you with your spending data!
 There is also an app you can download.

-MoneyStrands is similar to Mint in that it evaluates your spending.
-The app features a unique calendar that allows you to easily see when your monthly bills are due.
+MoneyStrands is similar to Mint.
+The app features a unique calendar that allows you to view your monthly bills and due dates.
 You can also set goals for yourself by adding pictures so that you can visualize your goal and track how much you’ve saved!

 Albert- Money Management is a free app that allows you to text a financial question, help you find savings you’re missing, identify bills you’re overpaying and help you pay down debt faster.

 ELMSelect allows you to view the most commonly used private student loan lenders of Lehigh students over the past three years.
 Though you are not required to choose off this list; it is a great place to start comparing loan options.